gvincenzi/citizenroom/server/data/topic/parliament/README.txt

 Request for https://dati.camera.it/sparql

-#### tutti i deputati in carica nella XIX Legislatura con info e numero totale di mandati

-SELECT DISTINCT ?persona as ?uid ?nome as ?firstname ?cognome as ?lastname ?lista as ?region ?tipoElezione as ?departement ?collegio as ?circonscription ?info as ?profession ?nomeGruppo as ?group ?sigla as ?group_short
+SELECT DISTINCT ?persona as ?uid ?nome as ?firstname ?cognome as ?lastname ?lista as ?region ?collegio as ?departement ?tipoElezione as ?circonscription ?info as ?profession ?lista as ?group ?sigla as ?group_short
 WHERE {
 ?persona ocd:rif_mandatoCamera ?mandato; a foaf:Person.